Table of Contents

 When Cesarean delivery is necessary

-Although the majority of deliveries by cesarean are elective (which means there is no obligation and it is only by choice, there are few essential and critical cases in which cesarean delivery is absolutely necessary, and these include:
+Although the majority of deliveries by cesarean are elective (which means there is no medical need, nor even a medical recommendation, and it is only by choice, there are few essential and critical cases in which cesarean delivery is absolutely necessary, and these include: